Friends of the North Country, Inc.

 Friends works on behalf of local governments, non-profits, and for the general community, and has been successful in generating millions of dollars in Federal, State, and private investment in local and regional housing, park, infrastructure, historic preservation and community planning projects.

-Friends has helped nearly three thousand families in Clinton, Essex and Franklin Counties by rehabilitating their homes to safe, healthy living conditions.
-Friends pursues affordable housing opportunities and provides housing counseling for residents of the North Country.
+Friends has helped thousands of families in Clinton, Essex and Franklin Counties remain in their homes, by pursuing affordable housing opportunities and providing housing counseling, foreclosure intervention, and home repair or replacement.
 Affordable housing is a multi-faceted issue that includes the needs of the elderly, those with limited mobility, low-income households living in substandard housing, and those paying high rents, unable to break out of the tenancy cycle, and others.
-With three trained housing counselors, Friends is better able to serve the varied and ever-expanding housing needs of North Country residents.
+With two trained housing counselors, Friends is better able to serve the varied and ever-expanding housing needs of North Country residents.